mlettini/matthewlettini.me/src/work/harvest/chosen.md

 <div class="inner">

-You can try Chosen for yourself at its [library demonstration page](https://harvesthq.github.io/chosen).
-Or you can watch this ruby installation demo by <a href="https://www.driftingruby.com/episodes/javascript-select-form-fields-with-chosen">David Kimura</a>:
+You can try Chosen for yourself at its <a href="https://harvesthq.github.io/chosen" target="_blank" rel="noopener">library demonstration page</a>.
+Or you can watch this ruby installation demo by <a href="https://www.driftingruby.com/episodes/javascript-select-form-fields-with-chosen" target="_blank" rel="noopener">David Kimura</a>:

 </div>